 The image of Bradley Cooper and Lady Gaga playing the song is memorable, but the music itself is all you need to appreciate the grandeur of the track.
 It'll be a classic love song for the ages.

-4. "Can You Feel the Love Tonight" by Elton John (The Lion King)
+4. "Can You Feel the Love Tonight" by Elton John in The Lion King (1994)

 Elton John and Tim Rice achieved something extraordinary when they created the soundtrack Disney's The Lion King.
 It reaffirmed the power that music could have in a film, even one that was animated.